osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 You're now done configuring Motive for your physical setup.
 This is a good time to make sure that all the markers are being tracked correctly.
 Bring the arm and head trackers back into the scene and verify that you see them move in the Camera and Perspective Views in Motive.

 ### Save the result
-Select "Save Project" under "File" in the top toolbar (you can save the file under a different name or in a different location if you like; just remember what you called it and where you put it).
+Select "Save Project" under "File" in the top toolbar.
+Make sure it is saved to the Desktop as `haptix_osrf.ttp`.

 You should not need to modify the configuration in the future unless you change the placement of the individual markers on a tracker.